ascoderu/lokole/README.rst

 There is an `OpenAPI specification <https://github.com/ascoderu/opwen-cloudserver/blob/master/opwen_email_server/static/email-api-spec.yaml>`_ that documents the functionality of the application and provides pointers to the entry points into the code.
-You can experiment with the endpoints in the `API test console <http://localhost:8080/api/email/ui>`_.
+You can experiment with the endpoints in the `API test console <http://localhost:8080/api/email/ui>`_
+(for any endpoints that require `client_id` to be specified, fill in the value described in the script above, i.e., 123456789).